h3xar0n/my_security_plus/README.md

 #### Federation
 #### Single sign-on
 #### Transitive trust
+* The most significant disadvantage of federated identities is transitive trust.
+The security of federated identities is impacted by the security of others.

 ### 4.2 Given a scenario, install and configure identity and access services.